addeldin/addeldin.github.io/_pages/projects.md

 description: A mix of instructional activities and other work I do for the university.
 nav: true
 nav_order: 2
-display_categories: [pitt games reading group, instructional activities]
+display_categories: [instructional activities, pitt games reading group]
 horizontal: false
 ---